 “And this could all just be expectations,” Aiko says, sounding only slightly exasperated.
 “What you’re describing are normal feelings people have in tense situations.”

-“No,” Blue says with a frown.
+“No,” Blue says.
 “Hang on, I think they’re right, actually, it wasn’t normal.
 I can’t really explain why, but something about the battle was harder for me than any other…” He trails off, suddenly doubting himself.
 That’s not strictly true, is it?
 He’s lost his battle calm before… “I think.”

 “If the effect is so different for all of us, though,” Elaine says after a moment of silence, “It would be really hard to know for sure.
 And not all absol might have the ability!
 Other pokemon might too, but without… ah, expectations, like you said,” she turns to Aiko, “It would be even harder to notice, you know?”